Skip to content

 CannAgent

-The dispensary OS that runs the dispensary, not just the register.
-Built by operators, powered by Sureel AI.
+The dispensary operating system that runs the whole shop — not just the register.
+Powered by Sureel AI.

 • Modules